amoe/acceleratedcpp/exercise-notes.md

 Template specializations must be declared after their template itself, otherwise you'll get GCC message: "template-id ... does not match any template declaration".

+The 'clone()' template must be declared in the source file before it's first references, otherwise GCC is going to try to link to the clone(2) syscall which is obviously not what we want!